-- Historic Homes

 Opened 1976, 550-seat theater on campus of Stockton University 12 miles west of Atlantic City.
 Activities include concerts, community convocations, lectures, recitals, film and video presentations.
 Hosts ballet, modern and contemporary dance troupes; classical, jazz and popular orchestras and opera as well as musical theatre, drama and comedy.
 Performances include those by Glenn Miller Orchestra, John Sebastian of the Lovin’ Spoonful, Irish Rovers, La Compania Flamenca and The Jersey Four (Tribute to Frankie Valli and the Four Seasons).
 Some productions include participants from Stockton’s Student Entertainment Team, along with workshops and artist discussions.

 Opened in 1929 as Atlantic City Convention Hall to host city’s growing convention industry, but substantial debt from construction and subsequent stock market crash and Great Depression contributed to City's fiscal crisis in 1930s. $90 million renovation and restoration completed 2001, renamed Boardwalk Hall after opening of Atlantic City Convention Center.
-Current capacity of 14,770 for concerts; seats 10,500 people for ice hockey, Home of Miss America Pageant since 1940.
+Current capacity of 14,770 for concerts; seats 10,500 people for ice hockey, Home of Miss America Pageant since 1940, except for 2005-2014 relocation to Las Vegas, issues over 2019 location due to divisions with Pageant organization, termination of subsidy by Casino Redevelopment Authority.
 Hosted Democratic National Convention in 1964, declared a National Historic Landmark in 1987.
 Contains world's largest musical instrument, a pipe organ of over 33,000 pipes.
 Performers have included the Beatles, Rolling Stones, Bruce Springsteen, Beyonce, Lady Gaga, Britney Spears, Madonna and many others.
 Adrian Phillips Theater located on concourse level houses stage with proscenium opening and open air loggia overlooking beach and boardwalk, with capacities ranging from 1,000 in rounds to 3,200 in theater style, events include concerts, boxing, dance and theatrical functions.

 Main theater of casino-hotel with theater-style seating for 1,600.
 Performers have included Smokey Robinson, Crosby, Stills & Nash, Diana Krall, Reba McEntire, Donny & Marie, Seth Meyers.